zerogvt/zerogvt.github.io/_posts/2020-11-06-An-Easy-Way-To-Record-Resources-For-Unit-Tests.md

 Instead you can employ a simple trick to have the tests actually do that for you.

-Assume next (typical) state of affairs for you project:
+Assume next typical folder structure of a (python) project:

     proj/
         stuff/